-This degraded throughput in wireless networks results from forcing Ethernet service to achieve data rates beyond their capacity, resulting in dropped packets and numerous TCP re-transmissions.
-These re-transmissions can degrade your wireless link capacity by as much as 30% and reduce your network’s ability to deliver quality of experience (QoE).
+This degraded throughput in wireless networks results from forcing Ethernet services to achieve data rates beyond their capacity, resulting in dropped packets and numerous TCP re-transmissions.
+These re-transmissions can degrade your wireless link capacity by as much as 30% and reduce your network’s ability to deliver the quality of experience (QoE).
 Instead of gaining access to uninterrupted multimedia services, subscribers are subjected to bursty traffic symptoms: endless buffering and pixelation.
-Moreover, your operational efficiency decreases, as your wireless backhaul links underperform, requiring the deployment of additional radio carriers and the acquisition of additional spectrum.
-This is expensive and sometimes, scarcely allocated.
+Moreover, your operational efficiency decreases as your wireless backhaul links underperform, requiring the deployment of additional radio carriers and the acquisition of additional spectrum.
+This is expensive and sometimes scarcely allocated.

 With all these constraints, you still need to be able to maintain excellent QoE in typically bursty 4G LTE, as well as prepare for 4.5G LTE-A (~2017) and future 5G in the wake of even further challenges.
 According to Cisco’s Visual Networking Index, by 2019, IP video traffic worldwide will be 80 percent of all IP traffic (both business and consumer).